Optimal Entry and Consumption under Habit Formation: Exterior Optimal Stopping Problem

 Let us then reverse the time and consider $s:=T-t$.
 However, for the simplicity of presentation, let us continue to use $t$ in the place of $s$ if there is no confusion.
-The variational inequalities can be rewritten as
+The variational inequalities can be written by